Skip to content

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 When the money supply expands, more units chase the same goods, and each unit buys a little less.
+That expansion is measurable, not rhetorical: US M2 grew about 41% between February 2020 and April 2022 (Federal Reserve M2SL series, FRED).
 Your savings don’t shrink in number — the statement still says $15,000 — but their real worth slips.
-If inflation runs 5–7% while wages grow 2–3%, a disciplined saver loses three to four points of purchasing power a year, and the loss compounds.
+The published numbers show the squeeze without needing any embellishment: US consumer prices rose 3.5% in the 12 months to June 2026 (BLS, Consumer Price Index Summary), while real average hourly earnings fell 0.1% over the same 12 months (BLS, Real Earnings) — meaning the average worker’s pay rise was fully eaten by prices and then some.
+(Any wider gap you’ll see quoted — “inflation at 5–7% against wages at 2–3%” and similar — is an illustration, not a current published figure.
+Check the two BLS releases above for the live numbers before you build a plan on them.)
 Banks layer on another mechanism: fractional-reserve lending means a bank holds only a fraction of deposits and lends out multiples, so the figure on your statement is a contractual promise, not a vault of cash with your name on it.

 The reframe that changes everything: inflation isn’t a tax on your money, it’s a tax on the hours you traded to earn it — and unlike income tax, no one ever sends you the bill.
 That’s why working harder doesn’t fix the feeling.
 The leak is upstream of your effort.